ImAgent: A Unified Multimodal Agent Framework for Test-Time Scalable Image Generation: Detailed Action Description

-This action enriches the input prompt using the model’s multimodal reasoning capability.
+\paragraph{Prompt Enhancement with CoT.} This action enriches the input prompt using the model’s multimodal reasoning capability.
 Unlike naive generation, it introduces an intermediate reasoning stage, where the model generates a chain-of-thought (CoT) enhanced prompt $E_t$ that clarifies ambiguous instructions, decomposes complex compositions, and fills missing semantic details:

 The intuition is that while T2I models excel at visual synthesis, they often struggle with compositional or underspecified instructions due to their training bias toward short captions.
 By transferring the model’s linguistic reasoning ability to the generative pathway, CoT enhancement produces prompts that are more explicit, structured, and visually actionable.
 Finally, the updated prompt is fed into the generator: